 3. Utilize Multiple Channels for Collecting Customer Data

 Many modern businesses have a hard time processing large volumes of data, and end up putting the blame on data quality, accuracy and consistency.
 According to the research, 85% of businesses admitted to not being able to extract the full value from their data sources, with only 27% claiming to turn all their data in actionable information.

 To provide the most sophisticated customer experience, it has become vital to harness the power of multiple channels for collecting and analysing data in the digital age.
 By excluding a channel, a business may be missing out on exciting opportunities to create personalized experiences for their customers.
 They could also use the data to enrich their customer profiles.

 Although many businesses acknowledge the importance of customer experience optimization and its impact on business processes & outcomes, it is still yet to be widely implemented on a wider scale across the organization.
-However, as technology gets more advanced and competition increases in coming times, we’re sure to see companies investing in customer experience optimization to set themselves apart from their competition.
+However, as technology gets more advanced and competition increases in coming times, we’re sure to see companies investing in customer experience Management to set themselves apart from their competition.